Issue Ads Policy FAQs

 What happens after I am certified?

-You will be allowed to promote issue ads from eligible handles and will be prompted to fill-in a “Paid for by” disclaimer.
+You will be allowed to promote issue ads from eligible @usernames and will be prompted to fill-in a “Paid for by” disclaimer.

-If the handle is certified for issue advertising, will all its ads show in the Ads Transparency Center?
+If the @username is certified for issue advertising, will all ads show in the Ads Transparency Center?

 What if I want to run both federal and non-federal political ads?

-I’ve completed the certification process, how do I add new handles?
+I’ve completed the certification process, how do I add new @usernames?

 Why is there a news exemption?

 Twitter's mission is to serve the public conversation, and we're distinguishing between organizations or individuals advocating for an issue and those reporting on an issue.

 What is the criteria for the news exemption?

 - The publication’s website must have a minimum of 200,000 monthly unique visitors in the United States.